-Useful, reviewable, and usually not the dangerous part.
+Useful, reviewable, and usually not the control problem.

 Action-path lab

-Now the path can influence commands and tools that run somewhere else.
+Now the path can influence the workflow that runs somewhere else.

-That is where code assistance can become action authority.
+That is where code assistance can become package-publish reach.

-Choose the normal-looking path.
-The graph will show where authority appears.
+Choose one workflow.
+The graph will show where credential reach appears.

 Step 1

-Choose the path your team might already trust because it starts as ordinary engineering work.
+Start with the path your team might already trust because it begins as ordinary engineering work.

 Step 2